 Treatment for cold agglutinin disease depends on the underlying cause, the symptoms present in an individual, and the severity of the illness.
 In primary cold agglutinin disease or patients with minimal symptoms or mild anemia, treatment often consists of measures to avoid getting cold.
 In secondary cold agglutinin disease that results from another medical condition, it is important to treat the underlying condition.

 In severe cases of hemolysis (destruction of red blood cells), medical treatment may be needed.
 Medical treatments for cold agglutinin disease include rituximab (Rituxan), a drug that is an antibody that selectively reduces specific types of immune cells).
 The effects of treatment with rituximab can last up to 2 years.

 Combined treatment with rituximab (Rituxan) and fludarabine (Fludara) may be used but there may be more side effects.

-Plasmapheresis involves filtering blood to remove antibodies, but its effect is short term.
-It may be effective in acute hemolytic crisis and before surgery requiring hypothermia.
+Plasmapheresis involves filtering blood to remove antibodies, but its effect is short-term.
+It may be effective in acute hemolytic crises and before surgery requiring hypothermia.

-Use of corticosteroids and removal of the spleen have not been shown to be effective treatments for cold agglutinin disease.
+The use of corticosteroids and removal of the spleen is not effective treatments for cold agglutinin disease.